 - a.
 Declare standards to be "GSTC-Recognized Standard", according to the terms of the GSTC-Recognized Manual as approved by the CEO and the Board; - b.
-Validate and provide surveillance of GSTC's contracted partner Accreditation Body declarations of "GSTC-Accredited Certification Bodies"; and - c.
-Function as an Accreditation Body for tourism subsectors where GSTC does not otherwise have an external partner Accreditation Body in place.
+Validate and provide surveillance for the GSTC Accredited Certification Bodies; - c.
+Function as an Accreditation Body for tourism sub sectors where GSTC does not otherwise have an external partner Accreditation Body in place.